Hiswe/hiswe.github.io/source/_posts/13-koa-nuxt.md

 {% include_code lang:js 13-koa-nuxt/08-manually-commit.js %}

-This will solve our problem ❤️.
+This will solve our problem ❤️
 We just have now to remember calling `manuallyCommit()` every time we update the session… 😶

 ## Displaying all errors with Nuxt

-There is one last thing we have to handle.
+There is one last thing we have to take care of.
 Right now our `handleError` middleware will make Koa show the error.
-But in Nuxt we can have an [error layout](https://nuxtjs.org/guide/views#error-page) and we should take advantage of it.
+But Nuxt support an [error layout](https://nuxtjs.org/guide/views#error-page) and we should take advantage of it.

 To do this we'll need to modify our `handleError` middleware:

-- set the error to the `ctx.req` object (Nuxt still only work with `req` & `res`)
+- set the error to the `ctx.req` object (Remember Nuxt still only work with `req` & `res`)
 - call Nuxt to render the page inside our `handleError` middleware
 - [write a Nuxt middleware](https://nuxtjs.org/guide/routing#middleware) that will render the error page by calling [nuxtContext.error](https://nuxtjs.org/api/context)